Welcome to the BU Exchange Program! This Pre-departure Page is your one-stop-shop for all program related information prior to your arrival in Boston.

 Off-Campus Housing

-Students can choose to rent an apartment in the city of Boston alone or with a roommate.
+We do not suggest students live off-campus because Boston has a notoriously low percentage of available apartments due to the number of colleges and universities in the area.
+Students can, however, choose to rent an apartment in the city of Boston alone or with roommate(s).
 If you choose to search for private accommodation for your time in Boston, please be prepared to do so independently.
 Boston University does not find off-campus housing for students and does not have relationships with specific brokers or agencies to find housing for students.
 Furthermore, the University is not able to comment on the potential validity or safety of off-campus accommodations in the city.
 If you want to live off-campus, the following are good resources to assist in your housing search:

 Though not part of BU Study Abroad Housing Office, the Office of Housing Resources for BU Medical School often posts helpful information about searching for off-campus accommodations in Boston.
 A recording of a virtual informational session held prior to a previous semester is available.

-If you are planning to live off-campus you must send Sage Suorsa your Boston address no later than August 15 for Fall semester and December 31st for Spring semester.
+If you are planning to live off-campus you must send Sage Suorsa your Boston address by August 15 for Fall semester and December 31st for Spring semester.

 The Boston University Orientation program for Exchange Students is held on-campus and in-person.
 Orientation is a multi-day event that takes place each semester before the start of classes.
 Please make sure you arrive in time to check-in and attend Orientation.
 If you are unable to attend Orientation, please inform your Program Manager, Sage Suorsa.